OrderFlow by Mentilead Back to Home

 At mobile widths (375px and below), the quick order page adapts its layout for comfortable touch-based ordering.
 The core functionality remains identical — customers can search, browse, add to cart, and check out — but the visual layout changes to fit smaller screens.

 Product cards stack vertically in a single column.
 The Add button moves below the product info instead of sitting inline, giving it a larger touch target.
 The variant selector and quantity stepper are full-width for easier interaction.
-Tab labels shorten to save horizontal space: "Products", "Lists", "History", and "Upload" instead of the full desktop labels.
+A barcode scanning button appears in the search bar for quick warehouse-style ordering.

 Keyboard shortcut hints are hidden on mobile since they do not apply to touch interfaces.
 All interactive elements meet minimum touch target sizes (44x44 points) for reliable tapping.
 The search bar is prominently placed at the top of the viewport and the file upload area is sized for easy drag-and-drop on tablets.